blockmath/headbash/README.md

 ### (So named because I had to bash my head on my computer to get some of this stuff to work.)

 HeadBash Commands is a small mod that adds a few simple command utilities.
-In addition to basic commands such as `/sethome`, the main feature of this mod is the `/bash` command, which allows you to do limited in-command scripting in a format similar to `/execute`.
+In addition to basic commands such as `/save` and `/load`, the main feature of this mod is the `/bash` command, which allows you to do limited in-command scripting in a format similar to `/execute`.
 The permission level of each command is configurable, and the `/bash` command doesn't natively allow players to bypass permission restrictions like `/execute` would.